 Not everyone is required by the Internal Revenue Service to file an income tax return.
-For most people, whether or not you’re required to file depends on your filing status and your gross income – your taxable income before any deductions or credits are taken.
-But, there are certain exceptions, such as if you have self-employment income, which could necessitate a tax return filing even if you’re not making much.
-However, even if you’re not required to file an income tax return, it might be beneficial to do so if you had any income taxes withheld or if you’re entitled to refundable tax credits so you can claim a refund.
+For most people, whether or not you’re required to file depends on your filing status and your gross income, which is your taxable income before any deductions or credits are taken.
+However, there are certain exceptions, such as if you have self-employment income, which could necessitate a tax return filing even if you’re not making much.
+Even if you’re not required to file an income tax return, it might be beneficial to do so if you had any income taxes withheld or if you are entitled to refundable tax credits.

 Tax Filing Requirements